 The limits are in dollars (5-60), but you can arrange a higher max.

-government is the owner of six or seven casinos in Uruguay.
+government is the owner of 6 or 7 casinos in Uruguay.
 In Punta del Este (a beach for the rich

 people on the Atlantic shore) are three casinos.
 The biggest is the Conrad

-casino (the only private casino in the country)—a big casino with plenty of high
+casino (the only one private in the country)—a big casino with plenty of high

-The rules there are standard strip rules, with penetration around 75%.
+rollers.
+The rules are standard strip rules, with penetration around 75%.
 All

 play is in American dollars, with limits from 5-500 to 100-5000 (or more).
 Here